 The Association uses a two-dimensional loan rating model based on internally generated combined System risk rating guidance that incorporates a 14-point risk-rating scale to identify and track the probability of borrower default and a separate scale addressing loss given default over a period of time.
 Probability of default is the probability that a borrower will experience a default within 12 months from the date of the determination of the risk rating.
 A default is considered to have occurred if the lender believes the borrower will not be able to pay its obligation in full or the borrower is past due more than 90 days.
-We adjust the PD factors in the combined System risk rating guidance to account for the loss emergence period.
 The loss given default is management's estimate as to the anticipated economic loss on a specific loan assuming default has occurred or is expected to occur within the next 12 months.